Ed Austin: Personal life

 Austin and his wife had three children and nine grandchildren.
 His wife of 39 years, Patricia, died in a car accident near St. Augustine in 1996; he was a passenger and was also injured, but recovered.
 In 2003, he married Connie Green; they divorced in 2006.
 The Ed Austin Regional Park in Arlington was dedicated in 2005, and a $150,000 endowed scholarship was established at the University of North Florida during 2008 in his honor.
-His grandson Austin Slater played college baseball at Stanford University and plays for the San Francisco Giants as of 2021.
+His grandson Austin Slater played college baseball at Stanford University and plays for the Chicago White Sox as of 2025.

 Austin was recovering from heart surgery several weeks prior, but had not experienced complications.
 He died in his sleep on April 23, 2011.
 At his funeral on April 28, the casket was carried by an honor guard members from the Jacksonville Sheriff's Office and Jacksonville Fire and Rescue Department.
-Samuel Johnson Howard, Bishop of the Episcopal Diocese of Florida delivered a eulogy, former Mayors John Peyton, Jake Godbold, Tommy Hazouri and John Delaney attended the service.
+John Howard, Bishop of the Episcopal Diocese of Florida delivered a eulogy, former Mayors John Peyton, Jake Godbold, Tommy Hazouri and John Delaney attended the service.